Parish / Town Councils

 Parish or Town Councils are the most local level of government in England.

-They are independent of other levels of local government, ie. District and County Council, however they maintain a close working relationship with both.
+They are independent of other levels of local government, ie. Borough and County Council, however they maintain a close working relationship with both.
 The powers of Parishes vary depending on how large and how active they are.
 Some meet infrequently (but at least four times a year, including one public meeting) and are responsible for very few matters.
 Other, larger, parishes undertake many duties such as street lighting, managing cemeteries, allotments, commons, village halls, war memorials and markets etc.

 Councillors have an active interest and concern for their local community.
 They represent local people and work in partnership with them and others when necessary.
 They help facilitate the provision of local services and facilities and take decisions that form the policy of the Council.